jeffx13/AoNami/README.md

-A video player based on libmpv for Windows only(currently) built with Qt QML This application can play from local files and online sources and supports downloading provided the online sources have been provided/fetched.
-.m3u8 file are handled and downloaded by third party application N_m3u8DL which internally uses ffmpeg mpv config will be based on the local config located in %APPDATA% Some keybinding are preset in the application and will not go through and be handled by mpv

-Features:
-Pasting links into the player will load the link and if it is a local path, the directory of that path will be loaded as a playlist.

-TODO
-Explorer
-Add advanced search

-Show Details
-Add provider icon

-Download
-Specify number of threads

-Settings
-Themes
-Location of N_m3u8DL

-Player
-Keybindings
+**Kyokou** is a Windows-only video player built with Qt QML and powered by [libmpv](https://mpv.io/).
+It supports playback from both local files and online sources, with the ability to download videos when supported by the source.

+**Features:**
+- **Local and Online Playback:** Play videos from your computer or stream from online sources.
+- **Download Support:** Download online videos when supported.
+(Requires source information to be provided or fetched.)
+- **.m3u8 Handling:** .m3u8 playlists are managed and downloaded using the third-party tool [N_m3u8DL](https://github.com/nilaoda/N_m3u8DL-CLI), which utilizes ffmpeg internally.
+- **mpv Configuration:** The player uses your local mpv configuration located in `%APPDATA%`.
+- **Custom Keybindings:** Some keybindings are preset within the application and are handled internally, not passed to mpv.

+**Note:**
+Currently, Kyokou is available for Windows only.